How to Thicken Gravies and Sauces Like a Chef

 Many cooks may already know about thickening sauces and gravies with cornstarch – Mixing one tablespoon of the white powdery substance with one tablespoon of cold water to make a slurry for blending into each cup of liquid to make a medium-thick sauce.

 If you have someone in the family with a gluten allergy, intolerance, or sensitivity, or for someone with celiac disease, cornstarch is an essential pantry staple to substitute for wheat-based flour as a thickening agent.
-But cornstarch isn’t your only option to use as a gluten-free thickener.

 How to Thicken #HomemadeGravy and #RouxSauce Like a Chef - Make this #GlutenFree #BasicSauce #RouxRecipe #Food #Recipe